tecangenomics/Tecan-Barcodes/README.md

 # Tecan Index Sequence Files
 Index sequences (barcodes) for Tecan NGS kits.

 Files are provided as tab-delimited text files according to indexing set.
-A key to which index file is appropriate for your particular kit is included here.
-You can search this easily with the search function in your browser (ctrl-F).
+A key to which index file is appropriate for your particular kit is included below.
+Easily use the search function in your browser (ctrl-F) to quickly find your particular kit.

+UDI plates with "fastq-multx" in the filename have hyphenated index sequences for use with the [fastq-multx command from ea-utils](https://expressionanalysis.github.io/ea-utils/).

 ## Index set name
 * **AdaptorID, kit name(s) (part numbers)**